- Contact Us

 - Try focusing on the process of learning rather than its outcome

-- Explore support options—the Mental Health at SFU website outlines a range of support services for you to access including the My SSP app
+- Explore support options—this webpage outlines a range of support services for you to access including the My SSP app

 - Work through Bouncing Forward, the free, evidence-based Canvas course developed for SFU students to enhance your resilience

-- As a TA/TM, join the TA/TM well-being project to learn resilience skills for you and your students
+- As a TA/TM, join the Thriving in Graduate School program to learn resilience skills for you and your students

 Self-compassion is extending compassion to yourself in instances of perceived inadequacy, failure, or general suffering.
 A large body of research shows that self-compassionate individuals suffer less and thrive more.